awslabs/mountpoint-s3-csi-driver/dev/README.md

 NAME                                           STATUS   ROLES    AGE   VERSION ip-192-168-26-202.eu-north-1.compute.internal   Ready    <none>   13m   v1.33.3-eks-3abbec1
 ```

+You can use any region for your development stack, but it is recommended to use a region where [S3 Express One Zone is available](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-express-Endpoints.html).
+Here we choose `eu-north-1`.

 Now you should also get [Container Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights.html) enabled for your cluster for metrics and logs.